astrails/safe/README.markdown

 * simple to install and configure
 * support for simple ‘tar’ backups of directories (with includes/excludes)
 * support for simple mysqldump of mysql databases
+* support for simple pg_dump of PostgreSQL databases
 * support for symmetric or public key encryption
 * support for local filesystem and Amazon S3 for storage
 * support for backup rotation. we don’t want backups filling all the diskspace or cost a fortune on S3